leahmpring/githubportfolio/Database/README.md

         End If
     End Sub
 ```
-To execute the search, the user presses the "Search" button and orders that meet the specified criteria are loaded.
+To execute the search, the user clicks the "Search" button and orders that meet the specified criteria are loaded.
 Different FillBy methods are used, depending on whether the user is searching by all employees or a specific employee.
 If no orders matching the criteria are found, a "No Orders Found" message is displayed.
 ```VBA
   Private Sub btnSearch_Click(sender As Object, e As EventArgs) Handles btnSearch.Click
         'OrderSearch Form: Load results meeting search conditions by pressing "Search" button